liayin/blog/_posts/2021-9-30-literature-other.md

     - Purchases of ICDs equipped with a superior technology drops by up to 26.3%

 ### Blockchain
+[Halaburda, Haeringer, Gans, and Gandal (2022)](https://doi.org/10.1257/jel.20201593): The Microeconomics of Cryptocurrencies
+- JEL
+- Article covers supply, demand, price, and competition in cryptocurrencies

 [Makarov & Schoar (2021)](https://www.nber.org/papers/w29396?utm_campaign=ntwh&utm_medium=email&utm_source=ntwg17): Blockchain Analysis of the Bitcoin Market
 - Provides detailed analyses of the Bitcoin network and its main participants